Check Car Mileage

 Why Is the Mileage Important?

-Mileage goes hand-in-hand with the value of a car since, with more usage, many critical parts wear out and require replacement.
+Mileage goes hand in hand with value: with more use, critical parts wear and require replacement.
 That may lead you to ask:

 What is acceptable mileage?
-Well, it differs based on the model.
-Some cars clock 500,000 miles easily.
-Few make it to 1 million miles.
-But across the board, vehicles that have surpassed 200,000 miles in their lifespan will go for significantly less than they cost when they were brand new.
+It depends on the model and maintenance.
+Some vehicles reach 500,000 miles; a few make it to 1 million.
+Generally, cars that have surpassed 200,000 miles sell for significantly less than when they were new.

 Why Do People Roll Back Odometers?

-Making money is the biggest motivation.
-If you roll back the mileage from 100,000 miles to 10,000 miles, the car is new, as this is less than what most people cover in one year.
-The seller can easily add several thousand dollars to the listing price to make a healthy profit.
+Money is the main motivation.
+If a seller rolls back the mileage from 100,000 to 10,000, the car may appear nearly new–less than many drivers accumulate in a year.
+The seller can add thousands of dollars to the listing price.

-Low-mileage cars may sell faster, even if priced at the same rates as older cars with the same model year.
-So, they are always unscrupulous sellers looking to take advantage of clients by rolling back their odometers.
+Low-mileage cars often sell faster, even at the same price as similar model-year vehicles with more miles.
+There are always unscrupulous sellers ready to exploit this by rolling back odometers.

 How Common is Rollback?